If our calls interest you, then you interest us.

 We publish one issue per year, elevating up to 32 artists and writers via two submission windows — one in winter and one in summer — to increase accessibility.
 The bedrock of our organization has always been our magazine, which seeks to showcase urgent and underrepresented voices.
 Our editorial style and process is intimate: you’ll have an orientation with fellow contributors, a one-on-one call with your editor, and an up-to-four-month editorial process where you’ll work with two editors toward publication.
 There will be hints and whispers of community and collaboration throughout, as our editorial mantra has always been ”we publish people, not pieces.”

-Please note: Our magazine is now open for submissions through Jan.
-15, 2024 (original deadline was Dec.
-31, 2023, but we extended it two weeks).
+Please note: Our magazine is now open for submissions through Dec.
+31, 2024.
 See below for our general submission guidelines.

 This process-based program is for folks who are seeking accountability, community, and resources, but not publication.